How to Find the Right LPN School near Anchorage Alaska

 Information for the below tables on highest-paying states and metro areas for LPN and LVN careers was retrieved from BLS Occupational Employment and Wages – Licensed Practical and Licensed Vocational Nurses, May 2019.

-Customer Support - Achieve Test Prep
+Careers - Achieve Test Prep

 * Only the latest pass/fail result per course per customer is used.
 We use approximately the last 24 months of results in our calculation.
 Customer failed results are only counted as part of this calculation if the customer completed the class, which is defined as at least 85% attendance and 85% completion of assignments for that specific class.